hazelcast/hazelcast/docs/design/sql/05-ddl.md

 **table_name**

-The unqualified name of the table to be created.
+The name of the table to be created.

 **column_name**